HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

    * Legs/Pants for leaf dash
    * Boots for double jump
 * Special attacks for the Boss
-   * Ability to use attacks in diagonal directions
+   * Ability to use special attacks
    * Ability to use two attacks at the same time (e.g. Water Wave + Fireball)